worldbank/GDF-MPD/README.md

 # GDF-MPD
-Public Goods to put Mobile Phone Data to Work for Policy and Statistics
+Public Goods under the Mobile Phone Data window under the Global Data Facility to put Mobile Phone Data to Work for Policy and Statistics